Design-Computing/Design-Computing.github.io/md/week1.md

 **But first:** You might have an email address that's like `unicorn.sparkles@gmail.com` or `i_am_so_cool03@hotmail.com`.
 If you do, think about writing that on your CV.
 Do you want Norman Foster to read that?

-Your email address, for better or worse, is your central identity.
-Don't use your university or work email address to sign up for things, you'll still be using your GitHub account long after you've severed ties with that organisation.
+Your email address, for better or worse, is your central identity. **Don't** use your university or work email address to sign up for things, you'll still be using your GitHub account long after you've severed ties with that organisation.
 Get a good personal email address, and look after it.

 #### Get a GitHub account!

 1. Go to [github.com](https://github.com/) and **Sign Up**.
+The same advice about not making your email address embarrassing applies to your github username.
+Imagine that you're 40, you're the CEO of a major company and having to tell someone that your github user name is <code>eat_a_bag_of_clicks</code> or, even worse <code>z123456</code>. 🤮☹️😾😡😖
 2. Fill in your real name
 3. Upload a photo of your face as your profile picture.
 We need this so that we can work out who you are.